 In order to clear this ambiguity, let us assume a cinematic metaphor.
 The cost related to a mutual fund is similar to the cost associated with visiting a movie theatre.
-For instance, assuming the price of a ticket, $9 and, the snacks add an extra $4.
-So, for your entertainment, the total cost sums up to $13.
+For instance, assuming the price of a ticket is $9 and the snacks add an extra $4.
+This makes your total cost of entertainment sum up to $13.

-A similar situation is applicable when we talk of the total cost of mutual funds.
+A similar situation is applicable when we talk about the total cost of mutual funds.
 You must take the total returns from the fund into consideration.
 For calculating it, the total operating expenses are first deducted.
-These are inclusive of the auditing, accounting, legal, taxes, custodial services, record keeping and investment management.
-It is also called as the expense ratio.
+These are inclusive of auditing, accounting, legal, taxes, custodial services, record keeping, and investment management.
+It is also called the expense ratio.
 In addition, there is the marketing or the distribution fee.
 Thus, the total return is a net figure which is calculated by subtracting both these expenses from the net return.

-In addition to the above there are the transactional costs.
+In addition to the above, there are transactional costs.
 These are inclusive of the brokerage fees for portfolio securities buying and selling.
-Also, there are the spread differences between the ask and bid prices.
-These do qualify as the operational expenses but are not included in the expense ratio.
+Also, there are spread differences between the ask and bid prices.
+These do qualify as operational expenses but are not included in the expense ratio.
 If a fund has a high portfolio turnover, these expenses can be significant for the fund.
 Lastly, if applicable, the load or sales charge is also not included in the expense ratio.

 When we consider the above statements, we notice that the expense ratio for a mutual fund is similar to the price of a movie ticket.
 The sales charge and the transactional costs are equivalent to the spending of a moviegoer at the counter for refreshment.
 Obviously, similar to the movie ticket, the expense ratio does not capture the total cost for that respective mutual fund investment.